Stored product pests put food items at risk. They can contaminate food by leaving body parts and cast skins inside.

 The most common stored product pests are the red and confused flour beetle, sawtoothed and merchant grain beetle, and Indian meal moth.

 Stored product pests, also referred to as pantry pests, are found in almost every home.
-Many are transported into the home from a store or warehouse.
+Many are brought home from a store or warehouse.

-Stored product pests include several beetles, moths and a mite that can infest whole grains or processed foods.
+Stored product pests include several beetles, moths, and mites that can infest whole grains or processed foods.

-The Sawtoothed Grained Beetle can penetrate cracks and crevices to get into packaged food.
+The Sawtoothed Grained Beetle can penetrate tiny cracks and crevices of packaged food.

-The Indian Meal Moth feeds on dried fruits, nuts, chocolate, powdered milk, bird seed, dog food and a variety of grain products.
+The Indian Meal Moth feeds on dried fruits, nuts, chocolate, powdered milk, birdseed, dog food, and other food products.

 These are just a few examples of stored product pests.

-Each female stored product pests can lay up to 400 eggs—confused flour beetle in her lifetime and Indian meal moths within 18 days.
+Each confused flour beetle female can lay up to 400 egg in her lifetime. and Indian meal moths female lay 100-400 eggs within 1 to 18 days.